Step One - Application

 - If you are not receiving financial aid (or getting enough aid to pay tuition), your tuition and fees must be paid by the first day of class unless you have set up a payment plan through NBS/NeInet.

 Step Five - Orientation

-- Orientation is held the last Monday in August from 9:00 am to 12:00 pm.
+- Orientation is held the first day of Fall Semester, Monday, from 9:00 am to 2:30 pm.
 Please check your fall class registration schedule for the classroom location.
 If you do not have a course called "Intro to College" on your schedule, please call 218-322-2340 and we will register you for an orientation session.
 Come and enjoy the first day of fall semester.
 There is a complimentary picnic lunch on the campus mall at noon.

 - Admission to the college does not guarantee admission to college-level courses or a desired major/program.
 Some of the courses and programs may have prerequisites.
 Please refer to the program of interest website or program guides for more information.

 - Background checks.
-Some programs requires students to run a background check before they start taking classes.
+Some programs require students to run a background check before they start taking classes.
 Please refer to the program of interest website or program guides for more information.